yazeedayesh/weather-app/README.md

 - **Weather API**: Uses the [OpenWeatherMap API](https://openweathermap.org/) for real-time weather data.

 ## Demo
-The demo version of this app is available in the [Releases](https://github.com/yazeedayesh/weather-app/releases) section.
+The demo version of this app is not available yet.
+You can download the app from the repository or build it locally.

 ## Getting Started
 To get started with the app: